pypa/pipx/README.md

 userpath append ~/.local/bin
 ```

+If you want pipx to store binaries in a different location, you can set the environment variable `PIPX_BIN_DIR`, and ensure that location is on your path with `userpath append $PIPX_BIN_DIR`.

 ### Using Development Versions
 New versions of pipx are published as beta or release candidates.
 These versions look something like `0.13.0b1`, where `b1` signifies the first beta release of version 0.13.
 These releases can be tested with
 ```